112224/algorithm/python3/README.md

 ctrl + F url or question number

-in the jupyter notebook, can't using **sys.stdin.readline** so using another editor please.
+in the jupyter notebook, can't using **sys.stdin.readline** so using another IDE please.